What happens to your student loans if your school is shut down

 If you have federal student loans

-If you have federal student loans and are currently enrolled or recently left a college or university that has shut its doors, you may be able to discharge (cancel) your loans if you .
+If you have federal student loans and are currently enrolled or recently left a college or university that has shut its doors, you may be able to discharge (cancel) your loans if you apply for a loan discharge .

 This option is only a possibility if your school closes.
 If you are attending a school that is sold, you may not be eligible to ask for discharge under this process, even if your school no longer offers your program of study.